RichardWang11/Filtered-ANN-Search-Benchmark/README.md

 - Track 1: In-memory indices with FAISS as the baseline.
 - Track 2: Out-of-core indices with DiskANN as the baseline.
 In addition to the limited DRAM in T1, index can use an SSD for search.
 ### The Results of NeurIPS’23 Competition[[paper](https://arxiv.org/pdf/2409.17424)][[datasets-link](https://big-ann-benchmarks.com/neurips23.html)]
-- Track 1: Filtered Search Track
-  Searching for entities using a mixture of their seman- tic properties and associated keywords is natural and pervasive.
+- Track 1: Filtered Search Track: Searching for entities using a mixture of their semantic properties and associated keywords is natural and pervasive.
   **Winner: ParlayANN**
-- Track 2: Out-Of-Distribution (OOD) Track
-Query vectors and database vectors have different distributions in the shared vector space.
+- Track 2: Out-Of-Distribution (OOD) Track: Query vectors and database vectors have different distributions in the shared vector space.
- **Winner: RoarANN-VLDB24 [[paper](https://arxiv.org/abs/2408.08933)] (by Meng Chen, Fudan University)**
+ **Winner: RoarANN[[VLDB24paper](https://arxiv.org/abs/2408.08933)] (by Meng Chen, Fudan University)**

-- Track 3: Sparse Track
-Given a sparse query vector, the index should return the top-k results based on maximal inner product with database vectors. **Winner: PyANNs [[github](https://github.com/veaaaab/pyanns)] (by Zihao Wang, SJTU)**
+- Track 3: Sparse Track: Given a sparse query vector, the index should return the top-k results based on maximal inner product with database vectors. **Winner: PyANNs [[github](https://github.com/veaaaab/pyanns)] (by Zihao Wang, SJTU)**
-- Track 4: Streaming Track
-The index must support concurrent operations, though for simplicity, it may batch-process one class of operation at a time.
-Starting with zero points, the index implements a "runbook" with batches of insertions, deletions, and searches in a 4:4:1 ratio. **Winner: PUCK [[github](https://github.com/baidu/puck)] (baidu)**
+- Track 4: Streaming Track: Starting with zero points, the index implements a "runbook" with batches of insertions, deletions, and searches in a 4:4:1 ratio. **Winner: PUCK [[github](https://github.com/baidu/puck)] (baidu)**

 ## Additional Benchmarks
 - [Vector Filtering Benchmarks](https://github.com/qdrant/ann-filtering-benchmark-datasets)